 The Chocolate Museum is the second largest chocolate museum in the entire planet and is one of the fun things to do in Jeju Island.
 Constructed using volcanic lava stones, this museum makes one feel as if you are entering an ancient castle.

 Inside, there are three floors; go explore them to learn about various aspects of chocolate making.
 You’ll also get to sample delicious chocolate and buy your favourites from the gift shop.

 Day 3: Hallasan Mountain and South Jeju Island

-These Jeju Island tourist attractions are good enough for three days, but if this volcanic island enchants you (and we don’t blame you!), then you should stay for at least a night or two more to further enhance your Jeju Island tour itinerary.
+Jeju Island tourist attractions are good enough for three days, but if this volcanic island enchants you (and we don’t blame you!), you should stay for at least a night or two more to enhance your Jeju Island tour itinerary.